 a) Debt Service Coverage Ratio

-Projects must maintain a Debt Service Coverage Ratio, as calculated by the Common Application, of 1.15.
+Projects with “must pay” hard debt must maintain a Debt Service Coverage Ratio, as calculated by the Common Application, of 1.15.

+For Projects with no “must pay” hard debt, an Expense Coverage Ratio of 1.1 will be acceptable.

 Project reserves cannot be used to maintain minimum debt service coverage ratios during the initial fifteen (15) year operating period.